Buddhism

 § 2/+ To lack a permanent and

-immortal soul implies that Buddhism
+immortal soul implies Buddhism

 reincarnation, both confirmed by the Buddha.
 The "I" or empirical ego